-On May 6, 2019, Standard & Poor's Rating Services completed its annual update and review of Haldimand County's financial credit rating.
-Based on their review, Standard and Poor's has affirmed the County's "AA/Stable" credit rating.
+On May 13th, 2020, Standard & Poor's Rating Services completed its annual update and review of Haldimand County's financial credit rating.
+Based on their review even with consideration of the impacts of the COVID-19 pandemic on the County's fiscal position, Standard and Poor's has affirmed the County's "AA/Stable" credit rating.
 Over the past years, the County's credit rating has gone from a "low" of "A" negative to the current "AA Stable" rating.
 This is very positive news and a testament to the sound financial policies and principles adopted by Council and managed by staff.

 Several factors impact the credit rating of a municipal government.
-Standard and Poor's Rating Service evaluates approximately 40 Canadian municipalities in 8 of the 10 Provinces, in addition to many international entities.
-Municipal ratings are based on eight main categories: institutional framework; economy; financial management; budgetary flexibility; budgetary performance; liquidity, debt burden; and contingent liabilities.
+Standard and Poor's Rating Service evaluates approximately 35 Canadian municipalities, 1 Territory and 9 Provinces, in addition to many international entities.
+Municipal ratings are based on six main categories: institutional framework; economy; financial management; budgetary performance; liquidity; and debt burden.